RODENTICIDE CAMPAIGN

 RAT POISON IS WILDLIFE POISON

-We were shocked over the years to see when we bring wildlife to wildlife rehabbers experts, they treat them for rodenticide no matter what the injuries.
-It is our strong belief that secondary poisoning in Barn Owls in Ireland is in the 85-90% range in Barn owls and this is likely to be the same in all predators: Foxes, Pine Martins, Stoats, Long Eared Owls, Buzzards, Kestrels, Peregrine falcons and many more.
-Anything that eats the target species of the poison (Rats/mice) or anything that eats an animal that dies from the poison or from secondary poisoning can be affected.
-Quite often secondary poisoning dose not kill the animals that are affected by it.
+It is our strong belief that secondary poisoning in Barn Owls in Ireland is in the 85-90% range in Barn Owls and this is likely to be the same in all predators: Foxes, Pine Martins, Stoats, Long Eared Owls, Buzzards, Kestrels, Peregrine Falcons and many more.
+Anything that eats the target species of the poison (rats/mice), or anything that eats an animal that dies from the poison, or from secondary poisoning, can be affected.
+Quite often secondary poisoning does not kill the animals that are affected by it.
 But the animals affected quite often die from side effects like starvation or from collisions and more.
 It is also having a big impact on the breeding cycle of Barn Owls and other animals.

 Currently there is little or no targeted testing for secondary poisoning in Ireland.
-Since 2011 a maximum of 8 Barn Owls and 6 kestrels which would be the species more affected have been tested for secondary poisoning under the NPWS Raptor Protocol.
-Raptor Protocol was set up in 2011 specifically to test for both intentional and secondary poisoning in Raptors or birds of prey.
-Almost no testing is taking place for secondary poisoning to date.
+Since 2011, a maximum of 8 Barn Owls and 6 Kestrels, which would be the species most affected, have been tested for secondary poisoning under the NPWS Raptor Protocol.
+Raptor Protocol was set up in 2011 specifically to test for both intentional and secondary poisoning in Raptors or Birds of Prey.

 The Campaign for Responsible Rodenticide Use (CRRU) was set up a number of years ago, but this has resulted in no drop in the percentage of animals being affected by rodenticides and secondary poisoning.
 In fact it has gotten higher in the UK, and we believe it is the same in Ireland going on data from Irish wildlife rehabilitation experts and what they are seeing on the frontline.